Delvin Rumbino

-Delvin Rumbino (born 3 June 1995), is an Indonesian professional footballer who plays as a midfielder for Liga 1 club PSIS Semarang.
+Delvin Rumbino (born 3 June 1995) is an Indonesian professional footballer who plays as a midfielder for Championship club PSIS Semarang.

-Club career
+Career

 Perseru Serui

 In 2018, Rumbino joined Liga 1 club Perseru Serui.
 He made his debut on 25 March 2018 in a match against Persebaya Surabaya.
 On 31 July 2018, Rumbino scored his first goal for Perseru in the 93rd minute against Persebaya Surabaya.

 Persela Lamongan

 In 2019, Rumbino joined Liga 1 club Persela Lamongan.
 He made his debut on 17 May 2019 in a match against Madura United.
 On 15 November 2019, Rumbino scored his first goal for Persela in the 43rd minute against Persija Jakarta.

-Barito Putera
+PS Barito Putera

 He was signed for Barito Putera to play in Liga 1 in the 2020 season.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.